walmartlabs/thorax/README.md

 ## Catalog of Built-in Events

-### destroyed *destroyed ()*

-Triggered when the `destroy` method is called.
-Useful for implementing custom view cleanup behaviors.

 ### rendered *rendered ()*

-Triggered when the `rendered` method is called.
+Triggered on a view when the `rendered` method is called.

 ### child *child (instance)*

-Triggered every time a child view is inserted into the view with the `view` helper.
-Will not be triggered from view instances created by helper view helpers.
+Triggered on a view every time a child view is appened into the view with the `view` helper.

+### ready *ready (options)*

+Triggered when a view is append to the DOM with `appendTo` or when a view is appeneded to a `LayoutView` via `setView`.
+Setting focus and other behaviors that depend on the view being present in the DOM should be handled in this event.

+This event propagates to all children, including children that will be bound after the view is created. `options` will contain a `target` view, which is the view that triggered the event.

+<a href="http://thoraxjs.org/tutorials/view-lifecycle" class="tutorial">View Lifecycle</a>

+### activated *activated (options)*

+Triggered on a view immediately after it was passed to a `LayoutView`'s `setView` method.
+Like `ready` this event propagates to children and the `options` hash will contain a `target` view.

+<a href="http://thoraxjs.org/tutorials/view-lifecycle" class="tutorial">View Lifecycle</a>

+### deactivated *deactivated (options)*

+Triggered on a view when it was previously passed to the `setView` method on a `LayoutView`, and then another view is passed to `setView`.
+Triggered when the current view's `el` is still attached to the parent.
+Like `ready` this event propagates to children and the `options` hash will contain a `target` view.

+<a href="http://thoraxjs.org/tutorials/view-lifecycle" class="tutorial">View Lifecycle</a>

+### destroyed *destroyed ()*

+Triggered on a view when the `destroy` method is called.
+Useful for implementing custom view cleanup behaviors. `destroy` will be also be called if it was previously passed to the `setView` method on a `LayoutView`, and then another view is passed to `setView`.

+<a href="http://thoraxjs.org/tutorials/view-lifecycle" class="tutorial">View Lifecycle</a>

+### change:view:start *change:view:start (newView [,oldView] ,options)*

+Trigged on a `Thorax.LayoutView` immediately after `setView` is called.

+<a href="http://thoraxjs.org/tutorials/view-lifecycle" class="tutorial">View Lifecycle</a>

+### change:view:end *change:view:end (newView [,oldView] ,options)*

+Trigged on a `Thorax.LayoutView` after `setView` is called, the old view has been destroyed (if present) and the new view has been attached to the DOM and had it's `ready` event triggered.

+<a href="http://thoraxjs.org/tutorials/view-lifecycle" class="tutorial">View Lifecycle</a>

 ### helper *helper (name [,args...] ,helperView)*

-Triggered when a view helper (such as `collection`, `empty`, etc) create a new `HelperView` instance.
+Triggered on a view when a view helper (such as `collection`, `empty`, etc) create a new `HelperView` instance.

 ### helper:name *helper:name ([,args...] ,helperView)*

-Triggered when a given view helper creates a new `HelperView` instance.
+Triggered on a view when a given view helper creates a new `HelperView` instance.

     {{#collection cats}}{{/collection}}

     view.on('helper:collection', function(collection, collectionView) {

     });

-### ready *ready (options)*

-Triggered when a view is append to the DOM with `appendTo` or when a view is appeneded to a `LayoutView` with `setView`.
-Setting `focus` and other behaviors that depend on the view being present in the DOM should be handled in this event.

-This event propagates to all children, including children that will be bound after the view is created. `options` will contain a `target` view, which is the view that triggered the event.

 ## Util